contenox

 timeoutstringDuration e.g. 30s

-shellbooleanRun via /bin/sh -c (allows pipes, redirects, $VAR).
+shellbooleanRun via /bin/sh -c (allows pipes, redirects, $VAR); without it the argv is executed directly and none of those are interpreted.
 Disabled when _allowed_commands or _allowed_dir is set.

 Adding custom local tools